bulletmark/arch-upgrade/README.md

 desktop convenience app which can be placed in your [Arch Linux](http://www.archlinux.org) launcher/dock.
 Click on it to pop up a terminal window to upgrade your system and AUR packages.
 Click on the OK button when complete.
-Before updating, it will check and present Arch news notices since you last updated and prompt to proceed.
-You can also run it directly on the command line with or without the GUI prompts.
+Before updating, it will present a prompt for new Arch news notices that have been posted since you last updated.
+You can also run `arch-upgrade` directly on the command line, with or without GUI prompts.

 The latest version and documentation is available at http://github.com/bulletmark/arch-upgrade.